maciejskorski/software_engineering/docs/advanced_debugging.md

 * adapt the code to work with [a smaller GoogleNews model](https://github.com/eyaler/word2vec-slim/raw/master/GoogleNews-vectors-negative300-SLIM.bin.gz)
 For meaningful results, store an English dictionary in `vocab.txt` (for instance, copy the content of `usr/share/dict/words`).

 Once the command runs, use `pip freeze > requirements.txt` to export requirements.
+Congrats!